 > How to eat right for sportives and long rides

 Eating and drinking enough on the bike will make a far bigger difference to your riding performance than just about any expensive upgrade you can make.
-So, whether you go paperless or make your own stem sticker to remind you to fuel, just make sure you do!
+So, whether you go paperless or make your own stem sticker to remind you when to eat and drink in an event, just make sure you get your fuelling right.

 7. Try a short-nosed saddle

-Just about every saddle brand offers saddles in both long and short varieties, and riders get the whole range to choose from.
-This year most of the Tour de France riders are going for the short-nosed ones.
+Just about every saddle brand offers saddles in both long and short varieties, and riders get to choose from the whole range.
+Most Tour de France riders go for the short-nosed ones.

 2023 Dauphine short nose saddle sam bennett bora hansgrohe sl7